 And I’m delighted to confirm ‘Seajam Moths’ has very kindly agreed to sponsor this Series with their brilliant music.

 And then there are the 12,000+ people who tuned into Series 1.
 Thank you for being there, thank you for sharing and thank you for all startup podcast feedback.

-Fifteen episodes are planned for Series 2 and details are below.
-All episodes will be available to download and stream from this site.
+Fifteen episodes are included in Series 2 and all details are below.
+Episodes are available to download and stream from this site as well as BuzzSprout, Spotify and iTunes etc (see below).
 The first 2 Start-up podcasts in the series were first shared here on January 28th 2021.

 - Know your entrepreneurial self – Published